-Mumps is a contagious disease that causes painful swelling of the parotid glands, the largest of the three major pairs salivary glands, located in the cheeks.
+Mumps is a contagious disease that causes painful swelling of the parotid glands, the largest of the three major pairs of salivary glands, located in the cheeks.
 It is caused by a virus and usually strikes children and teens.
-It usually goes away completely after running its course and complications are rare.
+It usually goes away completely after running its course, and complications are rare.
 However, some complications can be serious.

 Before a mumps vaccine was introduced in 1967, it was a very common childhood illness.
 Now that most children are vaccinated, it is relatively rare for kids to get mumps.
 However, there have been a few outbreaks in recent years that affected several thousand children.